 Slack Chat Statistics

-Slack chat statistics prove that Slack is fulfilling its mission of bringing ‘people, applications, and data’ together.
-While unlimited messaging is only available on the paid version, Slack features hundreds of emojis for use in its messages unlike its competitor Microsoft Teams.
+While unlimited messaging is only available on the paid version, Slack features hundreds of emojis for use in its messages, unlike its competitors in the market.

-18. You can use hundreds of emojis in your messages on Slack.
+18. Users can choose from hundreds of emojis for messaging on Slack.

 19. 87% of Slack users say it improves communication and organization in business.

 According to Slack workplace statistics, business users concur that the platform enhances their ability to collaborate and communicate with coworkers.

 The high percentage showcases that Slack's policies aim to provide users with an effective and engaging customer experience rate.